 The Creditor Debtor Section's Executive Committee is aware of the need to be inclusive in all our activities.
 We are inherently diverse in that some of us represent creditors, some of us represent debtors, and other represent both.
 The Executive Committee strives to recruit candidtates that represent members from historically underrepresented backgrounds.
 WE strive to take positive steps to deal with those issues and the Section welcomes any member of the Bar that is interested in substantive area of practice that we are involved with.
 We also strive to embrace the cultural differences that make interaction amongst us more interesting.
 The Sections has not utilized the services of the WSBA Diversity Specialist and have not had any contact with or from that person.
 The Executive Committee continues to keep its focus on the issues of diversity and inclusion, together with the issue of avoiding discrimination in our activities.
 Please share feedback regarding the support and engagement provided by WSBA.

-- Quality of WSBA staff support/services, including technology solutions - Involvement with Board of Governors, including assigned BOG liaison(s) - Ideas you have for ways WSBA can continue to strengthen/support your entity.
+For example: Quality of WSBA staff support/services, including technology solutions • Involvement with Board of Governors, including assigned BOG liaison(s) • Ideas you have for ways WSBA can continue to strengthen/support your entity.
 Carolyn MacGregor has been invaluable in assisting our section.

-SECTIONS ONLY: Please quantify your section's 2022-2023 member benefits: 1 Newsletters/publications produced For example: • \$3000 Scholarships, donations, grants awarded; • 4 mini-CLEs produced 0 Mini-CLEs produced 1 Co-sponsored half-day, full-day and/or multi-day CLE seminars with WSBA 1 Co-sponsored half-day, full-day and/or multi-day CLE seminars with non - WSBA entity 0 Receptions/forums hosted or co-hosted 2 Scholarships, Donations, & Grants 0 New Lawyer Outreach events/benefits 0 Other (please describe): Click or tap here to enter text.
-SECTIONS ONLY: Please quantify your section's 1 Bills Reviewed 2022-2023 legislative activity.
-1 Bills tracked 1 Comments proposed 0 Bills proposed/drafted Entity Detail Report: To Be Completed by WSBA Staff Number of Entity Members/Section Executive Committee Members: 17
+1 Newsletters/publications SECTIONS ONLY: Please quantify your section's produced 2022-2023 member benefits: 0 Mini-CLEs produced For example: • \$3000 Scholarships, donations, grants awarded; 4 mini-CLEs produced 1 Co-sponsored half-day, • full-day and/or multi-day CLE seminars with WSBA Co-sponsored half-day, 1 full-day and/or multi-day CLE seminars with non-WSBA entity 0 Receptions/forums hosted or co-hosted 2 Scholarships, Donations, & Grants 0 New Lawyer Outreach events/benefits 0 Other (please describe): Click or tap here to enter text.
+1 Bills Reviewed SECTIONS ONLY: Please quantify your section's 2022-2023 legislative activity.
+1 Bills tracked 1 Comments proposed 0 Bills proposed/drafted Entity Detail Report: To Be Completed by WSBA Staff Number of Entity Members/Section Executive Committee Members: 17 i Supreme Court Boards (Access to Justice Board, Disciplinary Board, LLLT Board, Limited Practice Board, MCLE Board and Practice of Law Board) provide annual reports to WSBA to support is responsibility under GR 12.3, to provide oversight and monitor compliance with applicable rules and orders.
+Boards have the option to use the WSBA template or to share their annual reports to the Washington Supreme Court.

 Number of Section Members: As of September 1, 2023.
 Note: The Section Membership year runs on the calendar year.
 459 Number of Applicants for FY24 Positions: October 1, 2023 - September 30, 2024 5 Do you have vacant positions for the coming year, FY24?
-No FY23 Budgeted Direct Expenses: As of September 30, 2023.
-For Sections, this does not include the Per-Member-Charge. \$14,103 FY23 Total Direct Expenses: Draft estimate as of Dec.
-1, 2023 For Sections, this does not include the Per-Member-Charge. \$12,982
+No FY23 Budgeted Direct Expenses: \$14,103 As of September 30, 2023.
+For Sections, this does not include the Per-Member-Charge.